 - Choose the right deductible level for you (larger deductible = cheaper policy but also means you need to reach a larger repair threshold to make a claim worthwhile.

-So, is an Extended Service Contract worth it?
+So, Is and Extended Service Contract Worth It?

 This is a personal decision and depends on your RV, the age, value, and your own risk tolerance for repairs and paying for them.
 It can be a gamble.
 If you buy a policy for a few thousand dollars and barely use it, it may not be worth it – but you will only know that with hindsight.
 If you buy a policy and use it, it may pay for itself several times over – again, only in hindsight will you know.
 Hence the gamble.

 For us, having a 2-year-old coach that was out of warranty, and being RV newbies at the time, we have really valued having the peace of mind that an extended service contract gives us (see our 2 Years of RV Repairs blog post for more RV repairs).
 When a larger repair is needed, we know that our financial liability is capped at our deductible (ours is pretty high, being $500).
 Of course, if you have a much older rig, you will need to weigh up the cost vs the benefits – it may just not be worth it.

 Personally, even though our coach is a quality brand (Tiffin), we take good care of it and has been mostly very reliable, we feel that even if we had paid for the policy ourselves, it would still have been worth it.
 The peace of mind – and knowing we can have an experienced technician do the repairs instead of Marc trying to DIY (say for the water heater) and fit into his busy work schedule – has been invaluable to us.
 We have an idea of what the policy originally cost, but I’m going to do some sleuthing to see if I can confirm this and present a detailed report and analysis of cost vs usage in a future post.
 We still have about 9 months remaining on our existing policy.